mthvedt/hitchhiker-rust/rust/lib/store/src/tree/design.md

 It needs to be external.

 - Fixup interior node polymorphism.
 - Think about tx and alloc model.
-Needs to come BEFORE futures model.
-- Futures model?
+- Futures model.
+Choice of chains or direct futures.

 A transaction allows us to alloc arbitrary bytes, as well as arena-alloc various typed things.
 Publically, we can alloc space for keys and values to be inserted into the tree without copying.